lulab/exSEEK/README.md

 All parameters are specified in a configuration file in [YAML](https://en.wikipedia.org/wiki/YAML) format.

-An example configuration file is (snakemake/default_config.yaml).
+The default configuration file is (snakemake/default_config.yaml).

 The parameter values in the configuration file can also be overrided through the `--config` option in [snakemake](https://snakemake.readthedocs.io/en/stable/executable.html).